shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 @@

-However, it's also brought to attention that according to discussion, RTT requires qualification, meaning it needs context to be thoroughly discussed.
-Put simply, the mind could postulate an infinite amount of thoughts, but the important ones are qualified or vetted through propositional attitudes that are able to have an effect.
-Or intentional causation could only come about where there's an explicit representation.

-In a nutshell, to discuss in more seriousness, it's important to distinguish sharply between mental representations and rules governing the manipulation of mental representations.
-Similarly applicable to deductive reasoning where we often follow rules of deductive inference without explicitly representing the rules.
-Or we often as native speakers of a language follow its inherent syntax without explicitly stating the rules that govern it.

-### How Are Above Premises Important To Our Discussions of Current Natural Language Processing Research?

 Natural languages are compositional meaning that complex sentences are formed through simple linguistic expressions.
 In the same light, a mental language could be compositional and consist of symbols amenable to semantic analysis.
 This would be introduced as the COMP or _The Compositionality of Mental Processes_.

-LOT claims that mental states typically have constiuent structures.
+LOTH claims that mental states typically have constiuent structures.
 That said, the mental state of intending something bears weight and complexity on its own not including their propositional objects or mental representations.
-Combined together the RTT + COMP builds the foundation for LOTH.

-Ancient LOT proponents used syllogism and propositional logic to analyze the semantics of _Mentalese_.
+Ancient LOTH proponents used syllogism and propositional logic to analyze the semantics of _Mentalese_.
 Current researchers instead use predicate calculus, which was established in the late 18th century and optimized in the 30s.
 The premise was that,

 > A Mentalese contains primitive words - including predicates, singular terms, and logical connectives - and these words combine to form complex sentences governed by something like the semantics of the predicate calculus.

 Logical structure only constitutes partly the complex representations, accompanied with other non-sentential formats including graphs, maps, diagrams, etc. They could also be manifested as ideas and imagistic forms.
 In fact, logic plays no role in such constructions only loosely connected structures did.

 Schematic mental maps in relation to actual concrete maps best describe these kinds of mental images and representations.
 Therefore, pluralism was adopted by some to analyze thoughts, including but not limited to those non-sentential formats mentioned above.

-However illogical these perceptual mental representations are compositional and complex.
-They also display systematicity.
-Supporters of LOT will posit that _The Computational Theory of Mind_ serves to produce the language of thought.
+However illogical these perceptual mental representations are compositional and complex, and they also display _systematicity_.

-Together RTT + COMP + CCTM (The Representational Theory of Thought, The Compositionality of Mental Processes, and The Classical Computational Theory of Mind) forges the LOTH.
-And our cognitive inferential systematicities provide the space for the above hypothesis to stand.

-However, the system considers only the syntactic importance without the presence of semantic significance.

-In the modern era, CCTM is however excluded in the discussion.
-Only RTT + COMP is included.
-This is the original spawning of a new school of LOT or research into mental processes grounded in `connectionism`.

-### Deep Learning and Neural Networks Continued

-Now we could finally come back to discuss deep learning and the neural network models.
-In the 1980s, connectionism gained traction as an alternative to the Turing style computational model.

-> the idea is that instead of treating the mental states as having memory access locations with a central processor and a bunch of strings and symbols ready to be manipulated, the connectionist approach treats them as more primitive.

-That said, under such condition, there are activations of neurons or so called "weight units" distributed and connected across the system, functioning analogously to the real synapses to our brain.

-These newer and modern systems were built in hope that they could emulate the actual brain activity and could appreciate that

-> brain states are representational, so a good explanatory model should be able to capture that; second, thought processes are productive and systematic, which is manifested in the ability to conduct inferential reasoning.

-To accept this position, connectionism has to accept RTT + COMP.
-Eliminativist connectionists might completely reject this position, and on the other hand implementationist connectionism might accept it in order to endorse the Turing style computational model.

-Some literature later debated around the necessity of commitment to productivity and systematicity of thoughts.
-Supporters still seek to illuminate the traditional style of computational system.

-    However, objections in entirety go against the need of adopting the representational theory.
-Another stream of objections go against the fact that the productivity and systematicity nature of language of thought had been greatly exaggerated.
-The last streak of objections posits that one can still create models that reflect the compositionality and the internal structures without adopting the Turing style model.

-The connectionists contend that instead of a concatenated structure, distributed representations could well capture the integral parts of LOT.
-However, doubt was raised around the idea that if we consider concatenative constituency structure is only one of the realizations of the _productivity_ and _systematicity_ of the LOT, then these schools of neural models would still be considered as part of the classicism.

-> broadly speaking, classicists would appreciate the structural representations while the connectionists would appreciate the more distributed representations.
+Though, the mind could postulate an infinite amount of thoughts and displays _productivity_ (which is another important attribute of _Mentalese_), but the important ones are qualified or vetted through propositional attitudes that are able to have an effect.
+Or intentional causation could only come about where there's an explicit representation.

+In a nutshell, to discuss in more seriousness, it's important to distinguish sharply between mental representations and rules governing the manipulation of mental representations.
+Similarly applicable to deductive reasoning where we often follow rules of deductive inference without explicitly representing the rules.
+Or we often as native speakers of a language follow its inherent syntax without explicitly stating the rules that govern it.

-### Naturalizing Intentionality Through HF Over Natural Language _Learning_ vs _Understanding_
+#### Naturalizing Intentionality Through Hypothesis Formulation and Concept Acquisition in Language _Learning_ and _Understanding_

-This part of the discussion is very important as it's pertaining to the origins and departures of these two schools of LOTH: rationalism vs empiricism or the classicism vs the connectionism.
+This part of the discussion is very important as it's pertaining to how we acquire _Mentalese_.

-The argument ties back to researches conducted around _concept acquisition_, and the innateness of toddlers to be able to adopt new things into their _Mentalese_.
+A huge part of the NLP/NLU research is related to naturalizing the intentionality behind a language (discourse analysis, corpus linguistics, formal semantics, syntactic analysis, etc).
+This ties back to the understanding of _concept acquisition_, and the innateness of toddlers to be able to adopt new things into their _Mentalese_.

+One approach is through hypothesis formulation in that,

+>  Infants are thought to form hypotheses about the world based on their observations and experiences.
+Through interactions with their environment, infants test these hypotheses and update their understanding of the world accordingly.
+For example, when an  infant observes objects falling to the ground, they may form a hypothesis about the concept of gravity and test it by dropping different objects to see if they fall.

-The hypothesis formulation and model testing done around the argument has suffered two logic fallacies: _ad infinitum_ and _the pain of circularity_, as children could not possibly develop a meta-meta-language to explain a meta-language nor could they have the ability to represent something unless the concept is already known, which is through the required inductive reasoning in a hypothesis formulation about the denotation of _Mentalese_.
+The hypothesis formulation and model testing done around the argument has however suffered two logic fallacies: _ad infinitum_ and _the pain of circularity_, as children could not possibly develop a meta-meta-language to explain a meta-language nor could they have the ability to represent something unless the concept is already known, which is through the required inductive reasoning in a hypothesis formulation about the denotation of _Mentalese_.

 Therefore, it bears that there's no such a thing as concept learning.
 And the conclusion was that concepts are unlearned in fact they are innate.